-Review of applications will begin December 1 2020 and continue until the position is filled.
+Review of applications will begin on April 1 2021 and continue until the position is filled.
 The anticipated start date for this position is July 1 2021 or upon a date to be mutually agreed.

 The University of British Columbia is a global centre for research and teaching, consistently ranked among the top 20 public universities in the world.
 Since 1915, UBC’s entrepreneurial spirit has embraced innovation and challenged the status quo.
 UBC encourages its students, staff and faculty to challenge convention, lead discovery and explore new ways of learning.
 At UBC, bold thinking is given a place to develop into ideas that can change the world.